Brian Bulless

 Brian Bulless (4 September 1933 – 7 December 2016) was an English footballer who played as a wing half and spent his entire professional career with Hull City.
 He also served with the RAF.

-Bulless made 326 appearances for the Tigers from 1952 to 1964 before being forced to retire through injury.
+Bulless made 326 league appearances for the Tigers from 1953 to 1964 before being forced to retire through injury.

 Bulless died on 7 December 2016 at the age of 83, leaving behind his three children and grandchildren.